NexPlayer/Android-SDK/advanced.md

 |-----------|------------------------------|
 | isUniform | TRUE if the text cues should be displayed with a uniform black outline; otherwise FALSE. |

-#### synchronized void setVideoSizeInformation (int videoWidth,int videoHeight,int surfaceWidth,int surfaceHeight,int left,int top)
+#### synchronized void setVideoSizeInformation (int videoWidth, int videoHeight, int surfaceWidth, int surfaceHeight, int left, int top)

 This property specifies the size and position of the video surface on the device’s screen for WebVTT captions.